Family Finances Parenting Pregnancy & Babies

 Step 2: Enroll in the Baby Bonus Scheme

-You can start enrolling for the Baby Bonus Scheme as early as 8 weeks before your due date.
+You can enrol for the Baby Bonus Scheme as early as 8 weeks before your due date.
 The enrolment form can be completed online.
 You can also update your application or check on your application status here.

 Once your baby’s birth is registered, a CDA will be automatically opened within 3-5 working days with the bank of your choice.
-The CDA First Step Grant will then be deposited within the subsequent 2 weeks.
+The CDA First Step Grant will be deposited within 2 weeks.
 It’s that simple!

 If you need help, you can call the Baby Bonus hotline at 1800 253 7707.
 You can also check your Baby Bonus payments and update details such as your CDA bank and CDA trustee online.

-Now that you know how much your child will be getting, the natural questions that follow are: what exactly can we use the CDA funds for and how can we best utilise it?
+Now that you know how much your child will be getting, the natural questions that follow are: What exactly can we use the CDA funds for and how can we best utilise them?
 Some of the answers might surprise you!

 Do note that CDA funds can only be used at Baby Bonus Approved Institutions.